A pair of newts (Notophthalmus viridescens), male and female, that

 using to catch small pond animals.

 Did you know we have at least five species of salamanders in Ann Arbor?
-If you have identification experience and a willingness to get muddy, you’re invited to help monitor population and the health of their habitats.
+If you have identification experience and okay with getting muddy, you’re invited to help monitor population and habitat health.
 Surveying is done three to six times in early spring at multiple sites, and each round is a few hours.
 New participants must attend the annual training.

 Check our Volunteer Stewardship Calendar for survey kickoff and training events.